Losing tenders and don’t know why?

 Errors in calculations may cause a buyer to toss your tender.

-Whilst pricing isn’t everything, it will still factor into whether or not you win a contract.
 You now know not to be the low-cost leader, so that’s a plus for you—but you also need to be scrupulous about calculating your costs, according to Designing Buildings in their post on common mistakes in construction tenders.

+There’s a lot to consider in your costs, from supplier evaluation audits to inventory management, and down to the specific tools and hardware.
 Any mistakes in your calculations can cause the buyer to discard your tender, so calculate carefully!

 Tony Zemaitis Associates offers a comprehensive Beginners Guide to Pricing Tenders that can help ensure you get it right.